-The Feinberg School of Medicine offers a reduced graduate tuition rate for medical residents and fellows: \$3,200 per course unit taken, up to a cap of \$32,000 for a master's degree.
+The Feinberg School of Medicine offers a reduced graduate tuition rate for medical residents and fellows: \$3,200 per course unit taken, up to a cap of \$33,600 for a master's degree.
 Once a student enrolls in and completes the tenth course, no further tuition is charged for required degree coursework.
 Students who hold faculty appointments are eligible for the Northwestern University faculty tuition assistance benefit, and as such are not eligible for the resident and fellow tuition rate.
+You can read more about tuition rates here.